How to Bulk Edit WooCommerce and WordPress Data

-Step 5: Generate a New Import to Apply Bulk Edit Changes
+Step 5: Import the Modified Data to Apply the Changes

 If you click the Export, Edit, Import tab in WP All Export's Confirm & Run screen, you will see an Import with WP All Import option near the bottom of the screen.

 If you already closed that screen, you can find the same option in All Export › Manage Exports:

 To import your modified data, click this option.
 It will automatically configure the import settings based on the fields you set in your export.